 Lakeview College of Nursing

-Brittany Carrell
+Brittany CarrellThis should be centered

 Breastfeeding versus formula feeding is a debate that has been taking place in our society for years.
 As a nurse, there is a need to understand the benefits and general education needs that come along with breastfeeding.
-Breastfeeding has many benefits, but it can accompany difficulties that make it hard for the mother to continue doing.
+Breastfeeding has many benefits, but it can accompany difficulties that make it hard for the mother to continue .
 Duration is an issue when it comes to breastfeeding.
-There are many studies that look into breastfeeding and there are three that are discussed in this paper.
+There are many studies that look into breastfeeding and there are three You could have broke down these articles much better.
+Plus, you only chose 2 artciles and the EBP.
+You are missing one. that are discussed in this paper.
 In these studies the theme remains the same, to breastfeed or not to breastfeed that is the question.
+Cliche

 The first study conducted by the Academy of Breastfeeding Medicine Protocol Committee looked at how to facilitate optimum breastfeeding practices and to provide recommendations for adequate support, instruction, and care to ensure the successful initiation of breastfeeding (Academy of Breastfeeding, 2008).
 This article has recommendations for breastfeeding.
 According to the article, all pregnant women need to be educated about the benefits and management of breastfeeding.
 As for the maternity care, this should include an assessment of any medical or physical conditions that could interfere with breastfeeding ability.
-A consult with a lactation consultant or specialist can be helpful and a follow up plan should be designed.
+A consult with a lactation consultant or specialist can be helpful and a follow up plan should be designed.This is your EBP that you are analyzing.

 During labor and delivery, the nursing staff needs to educate the patient who is planning on breastfeeding and explain that intrapartum analgesia may have an impact on breastfeeding.
 Therefore, consideration needs to be given with the type and dose of analgesia.
 When it comes to postpartum care, a healthy newborn needs to be put skin-to-skin on the mother until first feeding is accomplished (Academy of Breastfeeding, 2008).
 The nursing assessment of the infant needs to take place while the infant is on the mother.
-This is different than what most nurses do now, but some hospitals, for example Sarah Bush, are making a change to their protocol where doing this is necessary.
+This is different than what most nurses do now, but some hospitals, for example Sarah Bush, are making a change to their protocol where doing this is necessary.I would re- word this last sentence.
+Poor structure.
 Contact between Mother and baby helps enhance opportunities for bonding and optimal breastfeeding, which means that mother-baby rooming-in on a twenty-four hour basis should be encouraged.
 The infant shouldn’t be kept in the nursery, but with the family and the nurses should encourage this.
 Education about the benefits of twenty-four hour rooming is important and adequate nursing personal should be available to assess and document the feeding of the infant.
 This study collected evidence by the researchers that hand searched published literature.
 This was the primary source, and they also searched electronic databases.
 The researchers did an initial search of relevant published articles in the past twenty years in the fields of medicine, psychiatry, psychology, and basic biological science is undertaken for a particular topic (Academy of Breastfeeding, 2008).
 Once the articles are gathered, the papers were evaluated for scientific accuracy and significance.
 This study is a systematic review study.